api3dao/oev-docs/docs/oev/index.md

 update any price feed(s) for the dApp for a limited amount of time.
 Each time an auction ends, a new one is started and the same process repeats.

-After auction winner fulfills their duties by paying the pre-announced bid amount, they need to report this back to OEV network.
+After an auction winner fulfills their duties by paying for the winning bid, they need to report this back to OEV network.
 If they fail to do so, part of their collateral gets slashed.
 This is an important security aspect to prevent denying OEV recapture by withholding auction updates.

 ### dApp IDs

-Each dApp that uses OEV feeds is assigned an unique ID, call "dApp ID".
+Each dApp that uses OEV feeds is assigned a unique ID, called the "dApp ID".
 The granularity of auctions is at the dApp level.
 All of the dApp proxies use the same dApp ID.